jpaetsch/ImplementationPractice/DataStructures/LinkedList/cpp/README.md

 linked list is more comprehensive and provides more functionality.

 ## Setup & Usage
-'make' - Compiles two different executables; one for each implementation\
+'''make''' - Compiles two different executables; one for each implementation\
-'./linkedlist' OR './linkedlist-simple' - Execute either version\
+'''./linkedlist''' OR '''./linkedlist-simple''' - Execute either version\
-In addition, there are 'make clean' and 'make debug' targets
+In addition, there are '''make clean''' and '''make debug''' targets

 ## Potential Improvements